 2020 will forever be a black mark on our calendars.
 Between the global pandemic, an unruly election year, and an unexpected economic downturn, we’ve all been through a lot.
 And when you are in recovery, all of these issues are only compounded.
 When you’re stuck at home and in a rut, it’s easy to feel anxious, stressed, and ready to give up.
 Here are a few things you can do to keep yourself moving in the way of sobriety.

 Your mental health is just as important as your physical health.
 But when you fear going out into public to protect the latter, it can make it more difficult to safeguard the former.
 For this reason, teletherapy services from Ibere Mental Health are a godsend.
 During an online session, you’ll have the opportunity to receive treatment in a safe area where you feel comfortable.
 Contact your insurance provider to see if coverage is available for virtual services.

 Change your routine.

 When life is the same day in and day out, it’s time to shake things up.
 Consider creating new routines that cater to isolation life.
 Make sure to include schoolwork for the kids plus fun activities that you can do together, like a family game night or backyard campouts.
-Hobbies Together also recommend unplugging and spending time outdoors when possible.
+Hobbies Together also recommends unplugging and spending time outdoors when possible.
 Be flexible, and change up your routine when boredom begins to set in.

 Overhaul your space.